luminati-io/luminati-proxy/README.md

 $ sudo npm install -g luminati-io/luminati-proxy
 ```
 NOTEs:
+- v0.4.22
-- v0.4.22 - the rest api /api/proxies the timeout parameter was replaced by
+  - the rest api /api/proxies the timeout parameter was replaced by
   idle_timeout
+  - the cli/config parameter timeout was replaced by the request_timeout
+- v0.2.0
-- v0.2.0 - Default proxy port was changed from 23000 to 24000
+  - Default proxy port was changed from 23000 to 24000

 ## Usage
 ```sh